Applied Materials Inc. (AMAT) is destined for greater heights as its last quarter sales were 6,520 M

 Sponsored

 It was noted that within the last five years, the titan of the Technology sector saw sales topped by 16.30%.
-The company achieved an average annual earnings per share of 63.40%.
+When this article was written, the company’s average yearly earnings per share was at 63.40%.
 With a float of $857.18 million, this company’s outstanding shares have now reached $864.00 million.

 The extent of productivity of a business whose workforce counts for 27000 workers is very important to gauge.
 In terms of profitability, gross margin is +47.23, operating margin of +31.22, and the pretax margin is +29.36.